Northampton School for Boys: Gifted pupils

-The school was selected to be an ambassador school for the NAGTY due to its excellent gifted and talented programme, which was hailed as a model system by DfES.
+The school was selected to be an ambassador school for the NAGTY due to its gifted and talented programme, which was hailed as a model system by DfES.

 Sport

 In terms of sport, the school has had a number of its former students go into professional rugby, but many have achieved international recognition in a range of sports.
 Particular strengths are rugby, football, cricket, basketball, cross country, athletics and rowing, but there are also competitive fixtures in hockey, swimming, badminton and netball.
-A notable feature is that Saturday fixtures are still a part of NSB life, unlike most state schools.
-An unofficial report stated: "The PE staff at the school are of the highest quality, and the general enthusiasm is immense throughout lessons."
+Saturday fixtures are still a part of NSB life, unlike most state schools.

 On 20 May 2013, the Under 13 (year 8) age group won the English School's Football Association National Cup 4-3 AET, defeating Walkwood CE Middle School, Redditch, at Chesterfield F.C.'s Proact Stadium.
 This marked the first Football National Cup triumph for the school, and the second final.

 On 16 March 2016, the Under 15 (year 10) age group won the football National Cup, securing a 2-1 victory over football specialist school Thomas Telford School, at the Madejski Stadium, Reading.

-Buildings
+School buildings

 The centre of the school is occupied by the 1911 Building, which over the years has been extended to include an extension to the library and which is now attached to the science and technology blocks and the new (2006) building.
 In the summer of 1999 the school completed the Cripps Hall, named in honour of Sir Humphrey Cripps, a former pupil of the school.
 It includes a theatre used for school productions and concerts as well as public performances.
 The building is home to the School's Expressive Arts and Modern Foreign Languages departments.

 Beginning in 2005, the school has had a refurbishment and building programme, called Project 465 (the school was to be 465 years old when finished, but because of building delays it was 466), which was finished in early 2007.
 One of the purposes of the programme was to accommodate the newly added years sevens and eights.
 Constructed in a post-modern style, the building features new English and mathematics classrooms, alongside two new ICT suites, a sixth form lounge (known colloquially as "The Pod") a 'restaurant/bistro' and a concourse for indoor recreation at breaktimes.

 In addition, the Edward Cripps Human Performance Centre has been built which is home to a new pool, with a floor capable of raising and lowering to change the depth of the pool, a dance studio and an extension to the fitness suite, alongside a number of changing rooms.
 The facilities cost £4.9 million, and was opened in December 2014 by Rebecca Adlington, a former competitive swimmer.